cartigli/vault/xsorted()/III SQL/VIII Joins.md

 JOIN
 	table_2 ON table_1.column_name = table_2.column_name;
 ```
 *1. Select all columns you wish to see in the result and the tables they originate from.
-2. FROM and JOIN show the tables we are matching.
-3 ON relates the columns by quoting them over the equals sign to show SQL where to pull the matching values from.*
+2. From and Join show the tables we are matching.
+3 On relates the columns by quoting them over the equals sign to show MySQL where to pull the matching values from.*

-*You can also give an alias for the table names without the AS command in this case:*
+*You can also give an alias for the table names without the As command in this case:*
 ```mysql
 SELECT
 	t1.column_name[s], t2.column_name[s],